ClemDev2000/cipher/README.md

 # Cipher 🔐

-Encrypt/Decrypt your files and folder with AES-256.
+Encrypt/Decrypt your files and directories with AES-256.
 Built with Rust 🦀 for security 🔐 and speed ⚡️.

 ## Installation